DmitriiS-dev/Honey-Website/README.md

 ## Functionaly

-A user can reserve some honey after which the beekeeper will contact them regarding it.
+A user can reserve some honey after which the beekeeper will contact them it.

 Video: